JamesTurnerGit/bink_tech-test/README.md

 ## things i'd do differently starting from scratch

-In this exact challenge since it looks like it's mainly the ruby being judged and not the project as a whole I'd implement a database from the start.
+given the original timeframe I think the choice to make a site without a database wasn't a bad idea, although if i'd known earlier about the extension i'd have gone with a database to begin with.

-on the other hand; with a less metric driven and ruby based briefing - I'd definatly go the JS route for data-storage, it's got the advantage of not clogging up the server with needless data to be cleaned and makes for a much smoother user experience.
+given a more free-range on solutions instead of focussing on ruby and metrics - I'd definatly go the down the javaScript route for data-storage, it's got the advantage of not clogging up the server with needless data to be cleaned up and makes for a much smoother single-page user experience with jquery.